 Commercial bribery is a crime per Penal Code 641.3.

-Commercial bribery is essentially when a person commits the crime of bribery in a business setting.4
+This is essentially when you commit the crime of bribery in a business setting.4

 The penalty for commercial bribery depends on the amount of the bribe.
 It can be either a misdemeanor or a felony and can include a sentence of: